Our Story...so far

-Founded in 1955, Thaweephan began life as a saw mill, supplying Teak timber to domestic and foreign markets.
+Founded in 1955, Thaweephan began as a teak sawmill supplying carefully selected hardwoods to both domestic and international markets.

 Guiding Principles